Exercise 2 : Unity Project

 Finally, we cam move onto the exercise itself.
 We start by presuming that you have a working environment by completing the steps above.

-Your task during this exercise is threefold:
+Your task for this exercise is threefold:

-1. Get acquainted with the Unity Editor
+- Get acquainted with the Unity Editor

-2. Fix the provided game template
+- Fix the provided game template

-3. Export the result and add it to your web template
+- Export the result and add it to your web template

 Import the Project

 Download the project template from the Materials section and extract it to where you wish to store your Unity projects.
 Make sure that the path you choose is not too deep in the filesystem hierarchy, since long paths may cause problems with missing files!
 Go to Unity Hub -> Projects -> Open and select the extracted directory (IZHV_E2), then open the project.
 You shouldn’t have any problems with different editor version.
-However, if the recommended version is not available, make sure your version is 2022.3 or greater and then switch the project when prompted.
+However, if the recommended version is not available, make sure your version is 2022.3 or greater and then switch the project version when prompted.
 After the initial import, which may take a couple of minutes, you should be greeted by the following screen:

 To finalize the import, go to Project -> Assets -> Scenes (red arrows on the image) and double click the Main scene.
 Next, make sure your viewport is in 2D mode by pressing the 2D button (red arrow).
 You also may want to switch your layout (Window -> Layouts).
 After that, your Unity Editor should look like this: